'Birdman' soars ahead in Independent Spirit Award nominations

 The Independent Spirit Awards, held at a casual luncheon on California's Santa Monica beach the day before Hollywood's glitzy Oscars ceremony on Feb.
 21, bestows awards on the best achievements in independent film.

-The award recipients are often an indicator of Academy Award winners, with slavery drama "12 Years a Slave" taking top honors at both the Spirit Awards and Oscars this year.
+The award recipients are often an indicator of Academy Award winners, with slavery drama "12 Years a Slave" taking top honours at both the Spirit Awards and Oscars this year.

 Keaton will be up against "Nightcrawler" star Jake Gyllenhaal, "Jimi: All Is by My Side" singer-actor Andre Benjamin, John Lithgow in "Love Is Strange" and "Selma" actor David Oyelowo.